 Portfolio of Learning

-Each week during the course you will prepare lesson plans for teaching Design and Technology and Digital Technologies concepts, peer review each others lessons, and simulate your lessons using SimSchool.
-Each week will focus on a different aspects of lesson design or curriculum content.
+Each week during the course you will prepare lesson plans for teaching Design and Technology and Digital Technologies concepts, peer review each other's lessons, and simulate your lessons using SimSchool.
+Each week will focus on a different aspect of lesson design or curriculum content.
 Your Portfolio of Learning will represent your best 4 lessons, at least one from each subject, as well as demonstrating your ability to manage learning time, sequence activities, differentiate learning, and use a range of teaching strategies.

 Smart ThinkingFree online tutoring